dougeby/IntuneDocs/intune/reports-proc-data-rest.md

 # Get data from the Intune Data Warehouse API with a REST client

 You can access the Intune Data Warehouse data model through RESTful endpoints.
 To gain access to your data, your client must authorize with Microsoft Azure Active Directory (Azure AD) using OAuth 2.0.
-You first set up a native app in Azure, grant permissions to the Intune DataWare House API.
+First set up a native app in Azure and grant permissions to the Intune Data Warehouse API.
 Your local client gets authorization, and then the client can communicate with the Data Warehouse endpoints through the native app.

-In this topic we will look at using both Postman, a general-purpose REST tool, and creating an HTTP client in C# to retrieve data form the data warehouse.
+In this topic we will look at using both Postman, a general-purpose REST tool, and creating an [HTTP client in C#](#Create-a-REST-client-(C#)-to-get-data-from-the-Intune-Data-Warehouse) to retrieve data form the data warehouse.
 For more information about Postman, see the [Postman](https://www.getpostman.com) site.

 The steps to set up a client to get data from the  Data Warehouse API require you to:

- -  Create a client app as a native app in Azure
+1. Create a client app as a native app in Azure
- -  Grant the client app access to the web app
+3. Grant the client app access to the web app
- -  Create a REST client to get the data
+3. Create a REST client to get the data

 Use the following steps to learn how to authorize and use Postman as a client.
 Postman is a commonly used tool troubleshooting and developing REST clients to work with APIs.
 This topic also includes a C# code sample.
 The sample provides an example for authorizing a client and getting data from the API.